d3mah-24/posawesome15_lite/feature_requests/pay_button_disabled_till_totals_updated.md

-here i want pay button is disabled till totals are fetched from its api call.
+i want it
+disabled ( for mement ) just untill totals updated